mariadb-corporation/MaxScale/Documentation/Routers/KafkaCDC.md

 The connection and read timeout for the replication stream.
 The default value is 10 seconds.

-When a `kafkacdc` service is being destryed and no events are replicated, the replication thread waits for a read to time out before exiting.
-This can cause slow shutdowns when `timeout` is configured to a large value.

 ## Example Configuration

 The following configuration defines the minimal setup for streaming replication